Guidance

 For hospital education, we will provide allocations based on a separate calculation, using a percentage of the hospital education funding for 2024 to 2025 included within the local authority’s 2024 to 2025 DSG.
 These 2024 to 2025 funding amounts can be found in the ‘Hospital Education’ worksheet of the ‘Impact of the high needs NFF’ spreadsheet in the national funding formula tables for schools and high needs: 2025 to 2026.

-We will publish the second local authority level allocations, and make the second payment, in March 2026.
-The second payment will only be for any increase in CSBG funding from the first allocations published in May 2025.
-For this second allocation we will make adjustments to the first allocation using:
+We will then publish final local authority level allocations, and make the final 2025 to 2026 financial year payment, in March 2026.
+This payment will only be for any increase in overall CSBG funding from the allocations that are paid in May 2025 and September 2025.
+This final payment therefore covers both the consolidated 2024 to 2025 grants, and the NICs element.

-The second allocation will reflect any net increase in place numbers.
+The final allocation will reflect any net increase in place numbers.
 For any reduced 2025 to 2026 academic year place numbers, for example if a school’s place number reduces or a school closes, CSBG funding that school attracts to its local authority will be reduced accordingly, subject to a protection that no local authority’s overall CSBG allocation will reduce to an amount less than the first allocation.

 There will not be any further adjustments to the allocation of CSBG hospital education funding for 2025 to 2026, beyond that which is confirmed in May 2025.